myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

  :alt: Discussion topics are listed on the Discussion page when you click the drop-down list at the left side of the page

 When you visit the **Discussion** page, you can read and add to any of the discussion topics.

-Course-wide topics do not have other topics indented below them; content-specific topics are indented under the name of the course section where they are found, and are identified by the names of the units in that section.
+* Course-wide topics do not have other topics indented below them.

+* Content-specific topics are indented under an identifying category name.

 Notice that while you can access content-specific topics on either the **Discussion** page or in the **Courseware**, you can only access the course-